pskbm/VivaChronicle/README.md

 # Viva Chronicle
-A streamlit multi-page app using authenticator compoinent.
+A streamlit multi-page app using authenticator component.